Sendai River (Tottori): History

 The Sendai River crossed historical Inaba Province, which made up the eastern half of present-day Tottori Prefecture.
 The river was used for transportation from early times, and as an inland water transportation link after the development of rice paddies on the middle reaches of the river.
 Rice was transported from the Tottori Plain south to the port at the mouth of the river.
 The Sendai River flowed near the jōkamachi (castle town) that emerged with the construction of Tottori Castle during the Sengoku period.
 The jōkamachi sat on low, damp ground, and suffered repeated damage due to flooding on the Sendai.
 In a 250-year period from the mid-18th century to the early 20th century, the Sendai flooded 100 times, roughly every three years.
 The urbanization of the city of Sendai caused even more frequent flooding.

 Flood control works were carried out on the Sendai early in the 20th century.
 A major crook of the river above the mouth of the Sendai was straightened, and the river significantly widened, in 1930.
 The Fukuro River, a major tributary of the Sendai which meets the Sendai in Tottori City, had a new course excavated in 1934.
 The port at Tottori was heavily damaged by the Tottori earthquake of 1943 and a large fire in 1952.
 A plan to expand the Port of Tottori and straighten the lowest reaches of the river was made in this period.
 Construction of wharfs at the mouth of the river was completed in 1983.
 Typhoon Number 10 in 1998 caused a landslide behind a quarry along the Sendai.
-About 50,000 cubic meters of rock were dumped into the river.
+About 50000 m3 of rock were dumped into the river.

 Culture

 The tradition of floating dolls on the river, or nagashibina, began along the shallow rapids of the middle part of the Sendai River.
 The tradition continues today and is designated an Intangible Cultural Asset of Tottori Prefecture.
-Inshū-gami, a type of washi, or Japanese paper, was produced on the Sendai River from the early Edo period (1603 - 1868), and its production was regulated by the Tokugawa shogunate.
+Inshū-gami, a type of washi, or Japanese paper, was produced on the Sendai River from the early Edo period (1603-1868), and its production was regulated by the Tokugawa shogunate.
 The paper is still produced in Chizu.